- Open enrollment for 2022 coverage begins November 1, 2021, currently scheduled to end December 15.

 - Enrollment for 2021 reached a record high in Maryland’s exchange.

-- Individual market insurers have proposed an overall average rate increase of 3.5% for 2022 (following three years of substantial rate decreases).
+- Maryland regulators have finalized an overall average rate increase of 2.1% for individual market plans in 2022 (following three years of substantial rate decreases).

 - UnitedHealthcare rejoined Maryland’s exchange for 2021